PLAN A COLORADO TROUT FISHING VACATION

 CPR FOR FISH

 Trophy fish are a true prize for all anglers in the Gunnison Valley and are typically very old (it’s not uncommon for large trout to be over 20 years old!).
 Modern day replicas can be made that last longer and look more realistic than skin mounts.
-The use of Catch – Photo –Release (CPR) will help preserve our valley’s fisheries and give all anglers the opportunity to catch trophy sized fish on their Colorado trout fishing vacation too.
+The use of Catch – Photo – Release (CPR) will help preserve the area’s fisheries and give all anglers the opportunity to catch trophy-sized fish.

 "*" indicates required fields